 Vienna’s Iconic Dessert

-And we were brought to Bitzinger, which is the most famous sausage stand in Vienna, and is conveniently located in between Albertina Museum and the Opera House.
+What kind of street food do the locals in Vienna eat?
+The answer is, sausages!
+Sausages are found everywhere in the streets, and there were plenty of stalls selling sausages in Naschmarkt, the biggest street market in Vienna, but the sausages there all pale in comparison to Bitzinger, the most famous sausage stand in Vienna.
+Bitzinger is conveniently located in between Albertina Museum and the Opera House.
 There was a long queue, but the queue is said to be always long, so there was a bit of wait though we were ravenous.
 But it was worth the wait.
 Crispy, juicy sausages stuffed with melted cheese which went perfectly with mustard.
 Käsekrainer is a traditional Austrian sausage and a perfect order if you love both cheese and sausages like me.

-His friend also kindly helped her made a reservation at a beautiful local restaurant, Plachutta, and recommended us to order tafelspitz.
+His friend also kindly helped us make a reservation at a beautiful local restaurant, Plachutta Hietzing, which is very close to Schönbrunn Palace, and recommended us to order tafelspitz.
 Tafelspitz is beef simmered in clear savoury vegetable broth, served with a side of roasted potatoes, creamed spinach and two sauces, a sweet and spicy apple-horseradish sauce and a rich egg and mustard white sauce respectively.

 The restaurant actually has a menu guide instructing people on how to eat tafelspitz.
 First, you drink the soup that the beef has been boiled in, then you spread the bone marrow on the toasted rye bread, and finally you eat the beef served with the sides.